makersacademy/bowling-challenge/README.md

     1, 9, 10 in the 10th frame gives 20 points (10 points for the regular spare and 10 points for the bonus).

 ## Credits
-This app was developed by @forreya, based on the Bowling Challenge instructions provided by Makers Academy- which can be found [here](https://github.com/makersacademy/bowling-challenge).
+This app was developed by @forreya, based on the Bowling Challenge specifications provided by Makers Academy- which can be found [here](https://github.com/makersacademy/bowling-challenge).

 The app was built using React, and various other tools such as react-router-dom.